scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Turn lane markings detection.

-For semantic segmentation on the other hand, we are not only interested in locating and classifying objects, but we also want to understand the image at pixel level.
-For example, in addition to recognizing the road from the buildings, we also have to delineate the boundaries of each object shown in Figure 3.
+Semantic segmentation on the other hand, attempts to partition the image into semantically meaningful parts, and to classify each part into one of the pre-determined classes.
+One can also achieve the same goal by classifying and labeling each pixel.
+For example, in addition to recognizing the road from the buildings, we have also delineated the boundaries of each object shown in Figure 3.

 .. figure:: fig3.png